Ceremonies at Feltham Lodge

 Alternatively, the Registrar may include their additional promises to your ceremony whilst you are exchanging rings.

-Personal vows must be submitted for approval at least six weeks before the ceremony date.
+Personal vows must be submitted for approval before the ceremony date.

 We recommend printing them on paper or card and give to the registrar on the day of your ceremony.
 They will be handed to you at appropriate time during the ceremony.
 No more than half an A4 page is recommended.